ethersphere/bee-docs/docs/working-with-bee/configuration.md

 _default_ false

 Enable permission check on certain http APIs.
-More information how to restrict the access to the APIs is available [here](/docs/working-with-bee/security).
+More information on how to restrict the access to the APIs is available [here](/docs/working-with-bee/security).

 If enabled - you must specify an admin password using the `--admin-password` option and a `--token-encryption-key` string value.